-Running success comes from a great deal of patience and persistence on the part of the individual.
+Running success comes from a great deal of patience.

-A runner who has the goal of maintaining a 6 minute per mile pace or the equivalent of a 2 hour 37 minute marathon must train extensively at or below that pace to achieve that standard.
+Do you want to run a 2:36 marathon?
+6 minute mile pace is what is required.
+In addition, you must train extensively at or below that pace to achieve that standard.

 It isn’t just about fast running either.

-Runners have to have the discipline to maintain a balanced equalibrium between anaerobic and aerobic workouts.
+Runners have to have the discipline to train anaerobically and aerobically.

-Italian Renato Canova, one of the world’s top distance running coaches, emphasizes race pace training for athletes seeking specific race goals.
+Italian coach, Renato Canova, emphasizes race pace training for athletes seeking specific race goals.

 You can only do in a race what you’ve practiced in training.

 Pace, not distance, is the guiding principle.
-Better to run 16 miles at your goal marathon pace, than slog through a 24-miler that does little to improve your endurance at race pace.
+So, it is better to run 16 miles at your goal marathon pace.
+Of course, you could slog through a 24-miler that does little to improve your endurance at race pace as well.

 The Mindset Difference

-A Kenyan focuses on the proper speed, the western athlete focuses much more on the proper distance.
+Remember, a Kenyan focuses on the proper speed.
+That being said, the western athlete focuses much more on the proper distance.

 We are too focused on mileage thinking that is the secret to running a faster marathon entails running 100+ mile weeks.